Ballet Toe Shoes

 The Crucial Components!

+Pointe shoe makers offer many different fits for the shoe and can adapt every little component.
+It is very useful to become familiar with these different parts of a ballet toe shoe.
 After all, without these structural features, we wouldn't be able to dance on the tips of our toes!

-Now then, there are three main parts of a pointe shoe - the toe box, shank and sole.
+There are three main parts of a pointe shoe - the toe box, shank and sole.

 ballet toe shoes